MogomotsiFM/equation-solver-deployment-pipeline/README.md

     - To build the Docker image,
     - To run unit tests,
     - Push the image to AWS Elastic Container Registry,
+    - ~Generate the AppSpec file and pipe it to CodeDeploy using output artifacts in the buildspec file~,
 - AWS CodeDeploy
-  - To deploy a pre-production Lambda function that uses the image created above,
+  - To deploy a pre-production Lambda function alias that uses the image created above,
-  - To deploy an API Gateway pre-production stage,
+  - ~~To deploy an API Gateway pre-production stage~~,
+- AWS CodeBuild
   - To run integration tests,
+  - Integrate with Postman,
+  - Generate an AppSpec file and pipe it to CodeDeploy.
+This is a lesson from the first CodeBuild integration,
 - AWS CodeDeploy
   - To deploy a production Lambda function using a canary deployment strategy,
   - To deploy an API Gateway production stage.